 #6: Midwives get benefits associated with each BCC

-It is important to remember that this is included in your taxable income each year from the perspective of CRA.
-When figuring out how much money you make and trying to anticipate how much tax you will pay, you need to add your BCC amounts and your benefits amounts.
+It is important to remember that Benefits funding is included in your taxable income each year from the perspective of CRA.
+When figuring out how much money you make and trying to anticipate how much tax you will pay, you need to add both your BCC amounts and your Benefits funding amounts.

 Because the benefits amounts are based on your BCCs, they will vary from month to month.

-1. Health and group benefits for midwives, spouse/partner, and dependents: Prescriptions, paramedical services, dental services
+1. Health & Dental coverage for midwives, spouse/partner, and dependents: Prescriptions, paramedical services, dental services

-4. Parental leaves (covered by an annual grant from the MOH)
+6. Parental Leave Program (covered by an annual grant from the MOH)